strohel/PyBayes/README.rst

 Testing PyBayes
 ===============

-Once PyBayes is installed, you may want to run it's tests in order to ensure proper functionality.
+Once PyBayes is installed, you may want to run its tests in order to ensure proper functionality.
 The ``examples`` directory contains ``run_tests.py`` and ``run_stresses.py`` scripts that execute all PyBayes tests and stress tests respectively.
+Run these scripts with ``-h`` option to see usage.

    *Note: running tests from within source directory is discouraged and unsupported.*

-For even greater convenience, ``examples/test_pybayes_completely.sh`` shell script can clear, build, install, test, stress both python and cython build in one go.
-It is especially suitable for PyBayes hackers, but please *read it before executing* it, as it contains some potentially risky commands.
+For even greater convenience, ``examples/install_test_stress.py`` python script can clear, build, install, test, stress both python and cython build in one go.
+It is especially suitable for PyBayes hackers.
+Run ``install_test_stress.py -h`` to get usage information.